artifacts

 crabbox artifacts video --id blue-lobster --duration 15s --output screen.mp4

 video records an MP4 from a desktop lease and writes a sampled *.contact.png contact sheet beside it by default.
-It is useful when you want to keep capture separate from bundle collection.
+Use it when you want capture separate from a full bundle.
 Disable the sidecar with --contact-sheet=false or --no-contact-sheet, or set --contact-sheet-output <path>.
 Like collect --video, it supports Linux and native Windows desktop targets.

 #GIF